Oil drillers and Bitcoin miners bond over natural gas

 But some major oil companies have signed on.

-In North Dakota, a top oil-producing state, Norway's Equinor ASA (EQNR.OL) and Canada's Enerplus Corp (ERF.TO) are among those that have used such mining to reduce flaring, company spokespeople confirmed to Reuters.

 Denver-based Crusoe Energy Systems Inc is one of the continent’s largest Bitcoin mining companies using otherwise stranded gas.
-It expects to double its current staff of 55 this year, said Cully Cavness, co-founder and a former oil and gas engineer.
+It expects to double its current staff of 55 this year, said co-founder Cully Cavness.

 Crusoe has about 40 mobile containers in oil shale basins.
 It plans on increasing that number to 100 after receiving $128 million in financing last month from investors including Chicago-based firm Valor Equity Partners LP and Lowercarbon Capital.